Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Introduction

 The main contributions of this paper are summarized as follows: \begin{itemize} \item We develop an Emotion Diffusion Classifier (EmoDC) that adopts the generative diffusion model for FER.
-To the best of our knowledge, this is the first work to explore the diffusion classifier for FER. \item We introduce a novel Adaptive Margin Discrepancy Training method that dynamically adjusts the noise-prediction error margin between positive and negative prompts based on the sample-wise noise-prediction difficulty, effectively enhancing EmoDC's discriminative capability and improving its FER performance. \item Extensive experiments demonstrate AMDiT’s effectiveness in boosting accuracy, significantly reducing the accuracy gap between 1-step and multi-step evaluations, and enhancing robustness against noisy and blurry images of EmoDC. \end{itemize}
+To the best of our knowledge, this is the first work to explore the diffusion classifier for FER. \item We introduce a novel Adaptive Margin Discrepancy Training (AMDiT) method that dynamically adjusts the noise-prediction error margin between positive and negative prompts based on the sample-wise noise-prediction difficulty, effectively enhancing EmoDC's discriminative capability and improving its FER performance. \item Extensive experiments demonstrate AMDiT’s effectiveness in boosting accuracy, significantly reducing the accuracy gap between 1-step and multi-step evaluations, and enhancing the robustness of EmoDC against noisy, blurry, adversarially attacked images. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{sec:relatedwork} reviews related works.
 Section \ref{sec:method} provides a brief introduction to the preliminaries and presents the proposed AMDiT in detail.
 Section \ref{sec:experiments} describes the experimental setup and discusses the results.
 Section \ref{sec:conclusion} gives a summary of this work.